POLYMORPHIC NAMING METHOD CONSTRAINTS

 Feb 02, 2024 Copy Link

-First, let's use the table structure that Laravel used.
-In addition, we gonna seed the `images` table:
+First, let's use the table structure that Laravel uses.
+In addition, we're gonna seed the `images` table:

 namespace Database\Seeders;